-As we put a divisive election season behind us and look ahead to what a new presidential administration will mean for our nation, this is an apt moment for our society to consider its purpose and impact in times of division and tumult.
+As we put a divisive election season behind us and look ahead to what a new presidential administration will mean for our nation, this is an apt moment for every sector of our society to consider its purpose and impact in times of division and tumult.

 Higher education, for its part, can be a unifying force for good.
 Among other important contributions to our collective well-being, universities help students develop their leadership skills and model respectful discourse, produce knowledge that enables elected officials to make better decisions and churn out the innovations that keep economies thriving.
 We are part of the civic infrastructure of the nation and part of the intellectual, social and economic connective tissue that links us all to one another, even in times of political alienation, health crises and economic distress.

 History provides countless examples of this.
 In the midst of the Civil War, Abraham Lincoln and Congress made bold investments in higher education.
 Even as the very future of the Union was in doubt, they saw that securing the future required colleges to help the nation rebuild and thrive.

 Following World War II, and with the aid of the GI Bill and federal support for research and development, universities were instrumental in helping create the American middle class and enabling the U.S. to become an economic and scientific superpower globally.

 Responding to the social revolutions of the 1960s, universities became more accessible to people of color, women and students of more modest economic means, and they helped facilitate a — as yet unfinished — diversification of the private and public sectors.

 At key moments like these, when the nation needed a new direction, universities helped chart the course.
 It would be claiming too much to say that higher education holds the answers to all our problems, but we should recognize the vital role that it can play in addressing them.